-3.1 Site Specific Thresholds
+2.8 Site Specific Thresholds

-Farmworker activity at the sites must not exceed the general activity levels described for rack-and-bag culture (for intertidal sites) or FLUPSYs (for subtidal sites) (Tables 3 and 4).
-Additionally, the thresholds identified in Tables 5 and 6 cannot be exceeded.
-Site specific thresholds were determined by scaling the thresholds to the size of each site (i.e., multiplying each site's area suitable for culture by the relevant threshold values) (Tables 7 and 8).
+Farmworker activity at the sites must not exceed the general activity levels described for rack-and-bag culture (Table 2.7-1).
+Additionally, the thresholds identified in Table 2.7-2 cannot be exceeded.
+Site specific thresholds were determined by scaling the thresholds to the size of each site (i.e., multiplying each site's area suitable for culture by the relevant threshold values) (Table 2.8-1).